nordeck/bullseye-lxc-jitsi/docs/direct-incoming-call.md

 ## Direct Incoming Call

-This notes are related with direct incoming SIP call.
+This notes are related with direct incoming SIP calls.
 This is the case when there is no SIP server in the environment and the remote peer calls `pjsua` directly to start the SIP session.